 - 1 cup drinking water plus few teaspoons of water or milk if needed

-- 1/4 cup unsalted melted butter
+- 1/4 cup unsalted melted butter (Or use any odourless cooking oil in place of butter)

 - Dissolve the jaggery/brown sugar in water.
 Stir briskly with wire whisk to blend.
 You can also warm up the water to speed it up.